 - At enrollment, your child will be required to submit a physical, dental exam, and immunization record. - Screenings provided by Head Start include: hearing, vision, speech, development and social behavior.
-This school year, because of COVID-19, we do ask that the hearing and vision screening be completed by your child's pediatrician during the physical and submitted to the Family Advocate. - Any child that fails a screening will be referred to their doctor or the appropriate agency - Please submit any documentation obtained from your child's well baby visits or please sign the HIPAA consent allowing your family advocate or health coordinator to obtain the information from your doctor.
+Parents must consent to screenings. - Any child that fails a screening will be referred to their doctor or the appropriate agency - Please submit any documentation obtained from your child's well baby visits or please sign the HIPAA consent allowing your family advocate or health coordinator to obtain the information from your doctor.